take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 It would be silly to let you do a Jenkins Bootcamp without the software we are going to use mainly...
 Below are instructions to download Jenkins, additional software and to set up your GitHub Account.

+In this Chapter we will discuss the following topics:

+- Installation of Jenkins
+- additional Software needed for the bootcamp
+- set up a GitHub account.

+Note that we only discuss the windows versions of the software here

 ## Jenkins
 Jenkins Can be downloaded from [Jenkins.io](http://www.Jenkins.io)